GrinlexGH/skylabs/README.md

 * Vulkan SDK
 * MSVC, clang++ or gcc++

-For other libraries use `build_dependencies` script. **You must install all dependencies to build these libraries manually.**
+For other libraries cmake uses `build_dependencies` script. **You must install all dependencies to build these libraries manually.**

 Discord: grinlex